All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Great to have you here, Rush Limbaugh behind the golden EIB microphone.
+Great to have you here, Rush Limbaugh behind a golden EIB microphone here at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

-Telephone number you want to be on the program's 800-282-2882.
+Telephone number, you want to be on the programs 800-282-2882.

 I check those during the break.